-And because I’d been taught to say prayers before bed I dutifully said my ‘hail mary’s’ and ‘our fathers’ and asked that I would not be called to become a nun.
+And because I’d been taught to say prayers before bed I dutifully prayed I would not be called to become a nun.

-Then I studied osteopathy and found to my delight true ‘healers’ were alive and well.
+Then I studied osteopathy and found to my delight true ‘healers’ are alive and well.
 Not flourishing exactly, but alive, and these flesh and blood people taught and practiced.
-I loved the healing and healers I met and found a school where I learnt to use intention in my hands rather than pressure and adjustments to create change.
+I found a school where I learnt to use intention in my hands rather than pressure and adjustments to create change.
 I became good at it.
-In fact I was something of a natural at working in the subtle way that osteopaths call ‘Cranial Osteopathy’.

 And so time has passed.
 Although I’ve been following a kind of inner calling for years I had not received any telepathic messages; nor dreams; nor godly or angelic commands but I’ve always been grateful that I circuitously found my way to yoga teaching, then osteopathy, and writing.

 It was ironic earlier this year, feeling satisfied with what I am doing, to receive a calling.
-And it was neither God, nor an angel, but a woman who was - a witch.
+And it was neither God who called, nor an angel, but a woman who was a witch.

 I’ve been intrigued by shamanism for some years and decided to do a shamanic course.
-I went to a little hippie community in the jungle, on the island of Ometepe in Nicaragua.
+I went to a little community in the jungle, on the island of Ometepe in Nicaragua.
 For the first couple of days I struggled with the lack of toilet paper (green leaves in lieu); the vegan food that made me salivate at the sound of neighbouring cows moo’ing; and I felt like I’d probably not be able to let my guard down and get into the shamanic journeys - I figured I’d be the slow one in class.

 But I settled in.
 And after a day or two all of us on the course progressed together and started to figure out our way with the meditations and journeys and good stuff we were being taught.

-The second week in we did a guided meditation to look into a past life and I went in with the intention of bringing to light a gift or something that could illuminate my purpose.
+In the second week we did a guided meditation to look into a past life and I went in with the intention of bringing to light a gift or something that could illuminate my purpose more deeply.

-When the meditation was over I surfaced with a broad smile for what I had seen brought me full circle to my childhood prayers to ward off my vocation and the realisation that I could have put my time to better use.
+When the meditation was over I surfaced with a broad smile for what I had seen brought me full circle to my childhood prayers to ward off my vocation.

 When I surfaced from the journey I laughed quietly to myself.
 My vocation had come.